 - Scope & Sequence for two semesters of High School (Ages 14+)

 - Grading Guides for Exams, Readings, the Portfolio, and Projects

-- Suggested Literature Titles to go along with most of the 27 Lessons
+- Suggested Titles for Further Reading to go along with Lessons

 - Exam Answer Key